HiteSit/Echo_StockSolution_Manager/README.md

 **Q: How do I restart everything?**
 - `bash RUN.sh restart` or stop then start manually as above.

+**Q: How do I secure the app for production?**
+- Always use HTTPS, restrict CORS, use a reverse proxy, and keep dependencies up-to-date.

 ---

-For further questions, please check the code comments or contact the maintainer.
+For further details, consult the code comments or contact the maintainer.